jasminezhoulab/cfSNV_docker/README.md

 ####Tips

-1. If you want to remove the existing container and create a new one with the same name, execute:
+1. If users want to remove the existing container and create a new one with the same name, execute:

    ```bash
    docker rm -f ${cfsnv_container}